axewater/3D_ClaudeLike/README.md

 - Saving/loading not implemented (permadeath roguelike)
 - No multiplayer (single-player only)
 - No mod support (Python-based, hackable source code)
-- Audio requires pygame/pyttsx3 (included in requirements)
+- Audio requires pygame (included in requirements)
 - First-person only (no third-person camera mode)

 ## 📚 Additional Documentation